ankrbde/OC_Sentiment_Analysis/README.md

 # OC_Sentiment_Analysis
-Repository to hold google colab notebook to do sentiment analysis as an internal project to scrape reviews from google play store
+Repository to hold google colab notebook to do sentiment analysis as an internal project to scrape reviews from google play store for NHS app.

 ### This notebook works using the libraries as below: